SrFlipFlop/srflipflop.github.io/_posts/2018-08-15-Valentine.md

 tag: CTF
 ---

-Spoiler: in this second Hack the Box machine we will have to use (in my opinion) the first ...
+Spoiler: in this second Hack the Box machine we will have to use a famous old vulnerability that allows us to extract sensitive information and elevate privileges playing with UNIX sockets.

 ### Information gathering